 Boston Dog Photography

-Cheryl Colombo (2009-2013) is Camp’s Assistant Photographer, a position she’s held since 2009.
-She has also taught Camp’s Digital Photography class the past two years.
+Cheryl Colombo (2009-2016) served as Camp’s Assistant Photographer from 2009-2013, taught our Digital Photography class from 2011-2013, and served as our Lead Photographer in 2014, so a good number of the photos here on our website are Cheryl’s work.
+Beginning in 2015, she introduced MELT classes into Camp’s roster of activities.
 As owner and principal photographer of both Cheryl Colombo Photography and Boston Dog Photography, Cheryl provides superior event, portrait and product photography – not to mention adorable photos of your furry little best friends!

 Katywil Farm Community

 Bill Cole (1997-2005, 2010), Camp’s Founder, is currently building this ecovillage with solar-heated houses, organic gardens, berry bushes, and orchards located in the eastern Berkshire Mountains of Western Massachusetts.
 Its first occupant?
 Camper & Staff member Charles Lappen (2001-2005, 2008, 2012-2016)!